vihong/e-commerce/README.md

 # 🚀 OUI CAR

-<p>Web app inspired from French web app OuiCar "OuiCar".
+<p>Web app inspired from French web app OuiCar "OuiCar".</p>
+  <p>👉 Check out the demo <a href="https://oui-car-frontend.herokuapp.com/">right here<a></p>
   <p>OuiCar+ allows you to go the extra mile and not only rent cars but also accessories to enhance your "driver experience."
 Add a GPS, car fresheners and mini board games to make sure to enjoy your ride to the fullest!</p>

 <br/>
 <h1>⚙️ TECHNICAL STACK</h1>